Altar (Catholic Church): Candles and candlesticks

-According to the General Instruction of the Roman Missal (1969): "On or next to the altar are to be placed candlesticks with lighted candles: at least two in any celebration, or even four or six, especially for a Sunday Mass or a holy day of obligation.
-If the Diocesan Bishop celebrates, then seven candlesticks with lighted candles should be used.
-The candles […] may also be carried in the procession at the Entrance."
+According to the General Instruction of the Roman Missal describes what type of candles and candlesticks may be used on the alter, as well as delimiting how many may be used.
 While only two lighted candles are now obligatory and may be placed beside the altar rather than on it, the pre-1969 rubrics (which did not envisage the candles being brought in the Entrance procession) required that they be on the altar itself (in practice, however, they were often placed on the altar shelf instead) and should be four at a Low Mass celebrated by a bishop, four or six at a Missa cantata, six at a Solemn Mass and seven at a Pontifical High Mass.
 In the last case, the seventh candle was not lit if the bishop was celebrating outside his own diocese.
 There were also rules, developed over centuries, about the material from which the candlesticks were to be made and about the relative heights of the candles.
 Candles appear not to have been placed on the altar before the twelfth century, but earlier writings speak of acolytes carrying candlesticks, which, however, they placed on the floor of the sanctuary or near the corners of the altar, as is still the custom in the Eastern Orthodox Church.

 Liturgical books of the same pre-1969 period speak of the placing of flowers (even good-quality artificial ones) in vases between the candlesticks on the altar.
-The present rule is: "During Advent the floral decoration of the altar should be marked by a moderation suited to the character of this time of year, without expressing prematurely the full joy of the Nativity of the Lord.
-During Lent it is forbidden for the altar to be decorated with flowers.
-Laetare Sunday (Fourth Sunday of Lent), solemnities, and feasts are exceptions.
-Floral decoration should always show moderation and placed around the altar rather than on its mensa.
-Only what is required for the celebration of the Mass may be placed on the mensa of the altar: namely, from the beginning of the celebration until the proclamation of the Gospel, the Book of the Gospels; then from the Presentation of the Gifts until the purification of the vessels, the chalice with the paten, a ciborium, if necessary, and, finally, the corporal, the purificator, the pall, and the Missal."
+Presently, a moderate amount of flowers are placed around, but not on, the altar.
+Other items used to celebrate Mass are placed on the altar instead.

 The candlesticks consist of five principal parts: the foot, the stem, the knob, the bowl to catch drippings, and the pricket on which the candle is placed.
 Altar candlesticks may be made of any material suitable for candlesticks, with the exception that silvered candlesticks may not be used on Good Friday.
 They may never be used for funeral celebrations.